 - use assistive walking aids, such as crutches or a walker

-- transfer yourself from the your bed to a chair or sofa
+- transfer yourself from your bed to a chair or sofa

 - adhere to a home exercise program

 Everyone’s recovery and rehabilitation process is slightly different.
-It’s important to set realistic expectations for yourself and monitor your progress.
+It’s essential to set realistic expectations for yourself and monitor your progress.

-Report your progress to your surgeon and PT.
+Report your progress to your surgeon and physical therapist.
 Ask them when you can expect to work, drive, travel, and participate in other routine activities again.